 Succession’s December 5 episode “Chiantishire” ended with its biggest cliffhanger yet.
 Twitter erupted after watching the last few minutes as Kendall laid face down in the pool after a gut-wrenching conversation with his father.

 “How long was that kid alive before he started sucking water?”
 Logan asked Kendall during Kendall’s attempted detente the night before.
-The way the final scene was filmed from underneath, you see Kendall move his face partially into the water.
-As he breathes, you see the water rippling.
-After receiving blow after emotional blow over the course of season 3, many fans interpreted that final scene as Kendall hitting his lowest point and the moment Kendall may have decided to take his own life by trying to suffer as the waiter did.
+In the final scene, Kendall moves his face partially into the water.
+As he breathes, the water begins to ripple.
+After receiving blow after emotional blow over the course of season 3, many fans interpreted that final scene as Kendall hitting his lowest point and the moment Kendall may have decided to take his own life by trying to suffer as the waiter did in season 1.

 The show would ultimately revert back to its original form if Kendall died.
 Roman, Shiv, and Connor would still be fighting for their place within the family company while showing their desperation for their father’s love and respect.
 There would just be less competition.
 Logan would definitely mourn the loss of Kendall in the biggest way, but he’s such a husk of a person I don’t see this changing the core of the character.

 Logan has spent the majority of his life being the puppet master for everything and everyone around him.
 He singlehandedly controls the fates of his kids and his employees.
-But there is one thing Logan has absolutely no control over, and that’s Death.
+But there is one thing Logan has absolutely no control over — death.
 Death doesn’t care about power, how much money you have, or how “revolutionary” you are.

 Death is sudden and swift.
 Death comes whenever it wants.
-Death has been creeping closer to Logan since the series began, almost taunting him, and you can see his subtle desperation as he clings to his power.
+Death has been creeping closer to Logan since the series began, almost taunting him, and he’s become increasingly desperate as he clings to his power.
 He knows his time is running out.
 The clock is ticking closer to his inevitable demise.

-Logan had the opportunity to free Kendall from his purgatory.
-It would be the best thing for Kendall.
+Logan had the opportunity to free Kendall from his personal purgatory during their conversation.
 He cruelly twisted the knife in Kendall’s chest by bringing up the waiter’s death and having Kendall’s son Iverson taste his food to make sure Kendall didn’t poison it.
 It would be poetic if Logan just dropped dead in the midst of trying to regain his Waystar Royco supremacy.
 In a way, Kendall would be freed because his father would no longer be able to torture him with his secret.
 Karma always works in mysterious ways, and Logan’s had way too many wins lately.